Direct to consumer (DTC/D2C): one of the few bright spots in commerce

 DTC is a bright spot in an otherwise challenging economy.
 Forrester predicts that online spending by “DTC enthusiasts” will increase by 18% year over year.

-II.
 Benefits of D2C eCommerce

 Should your company implement a DTC channel?
 Before you decide whether or not to take a DTC implementation on, consider the benefits: